Python in Visual Studio makes it easy to manage multiple Python environments and easily switch between them for different projects.

 venvpackages are not available, they are downloaded and installed.

 If the provided path is an existing virtual environment, the base interpreter is detected and the create button changes to Add:

 An existing virtual environment can also be added by right-clicking Python Environments in Solution Explorer and selecting Add Existing Virtual Environment....
 Visual Studio automatically detects the base interpreter using the

 orig-prefix.txt file in the environment's

 Once a virtual environment is added to your project, it appears in the Python Environments window, you can activate it like any other environment, and you can manage its packages.
-Right-clicking it and selecting Remove either removes the reference to the environment, or deletes the environment and all its files on disk (but not the base interpreter, of course).
+Right-clicking it and selecting Remove either removes the reference to the environment, or deletes the environment and all its files on disk (but not the base interpreter).